James leads No. 11 Tennessee past South Carolina 85-45 - WHIZ News

 Hayden Brown led the Gamecocks (10-19, 3-13) with 18 points.
 GG Jackson II scored five points, 10 below his average.

 A 22-4 Tennessee run in the second half turned a competitive game into a lopsided one.
-The Gamecocks were the 12th Tennessee opponent held under 50 points.
+The Gamecocks were the 12th Tennessee opponent held to 50 points or fewer.

+“(Tennessee’s) physicality had an impact on the game,” Paris said.
+“We’re more on the finesse end.”

+“(Physicality is) who we are,” said Barnes.
+“Not just our post players, our guards are physical.”

 Tennessee dominated the first half down low.
 The Vols outscored South Carolina 26-14 in the paint and led 38-26 at halftime.
 James had 10 points for Tennessee and Brown led the Gamecocks with 13.